Embellish Your Table Decor With A DIY Stenciled Tablecloth

 Ready to pull up a seat and join us for a pastry in the breathtaking setting?
 Your guests will certainly be impressed by this striking blue tablecloth using our Moroccan Stencil.

-Here is the scoop on how to stencil a tablecloth.
-First you're gonna need this stuff listed below:- Tablecloth (Cotton or Linen will work best, however, we were able to stencil three polyester tablecloths without any difficulty.)
+- Tablecloth (Cotton or Linen will work best, however, we were able to stencil three polyester tablecloths without any difficulty.)

 - A stencil (for this project the Zamira Stencil)